bstaple1/MTGA_Draft_17Lands/README.md

 - Hide Missing Cards: Hides the missing cards table in the main window.

-- Disable Highest Rated: Disables the auto averaging logic for the "Auto" filter configuration for column 4.
-See the auto averaging note in the card logic section.
+- Disable Highest Rated: Disables the highest rated card logic for the "Auto" filter configuration for column 4.
+See the auto highest rating note in the card logic section.

 - Disable Curve Bonus: Disables the curve bonus logic for the "Auto" filter configuration for column 4.
 See the curve bonus note in the card logic section.